sroberts/sroberts.github.io/_drafts/python-for-cnd.md

 title: Python for CND
 ---

 One thing I constantly harp on while talking to people beginning in the security community is the importance of learning to code.
-In my mind is a crime that we have so many "security professionals" who can barely write a lick of code.
-It's useful for automating common tasks, gather &amp; munging data, almost anything you can imagine.
+I think it is awful that we have so many _security professionals_ cannot write a line of code.
+It's useful for automating common tasks, gathering &amp; manipulating data, almost anything you can imagine.
 I think everyone should learn some coding and Python is the best place to start.

 ## What is Python